Margaret Illukol

 Margaret Rose Illukol (1954(?) – 2015) was a nurse known for surviving a disfiguring hyena attack as a girl in Uganda.
 After being brought to Australia for medical treatment, she wrote a book about her experiences.
 Her bequest was used to start a scholarship fund.

 Biography

 Early life in Africa

-Born in Karimojong, Uganda, Margaret Illukol was attacked by a hyena in 1963, when she was eight years old.
+Born in Karamoja, Uganda, Margaret Illukol was attacked by a hyena in 1963, when she was eight years old.
 She was carried 160 km by her tribe to the nearest hospital.
 Maggots infected the wound, helping with the initial healing process.
 Surgeries followed at the Mulago Hospital in Kampala, where her education and Christian baptism took place.

 Immigration to Newcastle, Australia

 It was recognised that further reconstructive surgeries could not be carried out in Kampala, leading to Dr Arnold Biase, her surgery coordinator, asking for support through the Rotary International Magazine.
 Margaret, with the aid of the International Rotary Club, ended up in Newcastle, NSW, Australia in 1975.